-Location: Clemson University Conference Center & Inn (The Madren Conference Center)
+Location: Clemson University Conference Center & Inn (The Madren Conference Center), 230 Madren Center Drive

 Do research on the companies prior to the fair.
-You can find a listing of all companies here.
 Make a list of your top companies you hope to visit at the fair.
 Research those companies history, what positions they have open, what skills they are looking for, if they have full-time, part-time or internships available, what majors they are targeting and more.
 Also, be prepared to tell them why you are interested in their company.
 Your preparation is what will make you stand out from the crowd!

 PREPARE AND PRACTICE A 30 SECOND INTRODUCTION

 This is your quick introduction to the employer.
 State who you are, your major, the job you are interested in and what you can bring to their company.

 Stop by the Michelin Career Center - Resource Center and have your resume reviewed.